NYPL/metadata-documentation/colophon/style-guide.md

 {: .highlight-title }
 > 🚧 Under Construction
 >
 > This page is still being developed.
-Links to legacy documentation may appear to facilitate our migration process.
 [Contact us](/metadata-documentation/contact/) with any questions or feedback.

 # MSU Documentation Style Guide
 {: .no_toc }